Phil Ryan (entrepreneur): Business

 Ryan was a co-founder of The Big Issue, a magazine written by professional journalists and sold by homeless people.
 Originally meeting John Bird to start a literary magazine.
-Ryan assisted Bird as his number two in setting up and creating the original concept for The Big Issue.
+Ryan assisted Bird as his number two in setting up and creating and launching and running the original concept for The Big Issue.
 The funding for the project came from businessman and Body Shop Chairman Gordon Roddick.
 Ryan and Bird in the first year sharing an office on Richmond Green and putting a full team together.
 Ryan negotiated with the Metropolitan Police regarding vendors being allowed to sell on the streets.
 Going on to write the vendors’ operating rules still used today.
 Also he toured hostels and centres recruiting the first Big Issue vendors Swithinbank sadly erroneously reporting that Ryan was merely taken on in the early stages of the magazine's creation by John Bird, who founded the project with Gordon Roddick.
 In September 1994 Ryan started the 12 Bar Club with Lars Ericson.
 The music venue was located in central London and featured performances by artists such as Nick Harper and Boo Hewerdine as part of Ryan's music policy.
 The 12 Bar Club was awarded Live music Venue of the Year '95/'96 by Time Out magazine.
 Ryan also ran Storm Books, an online publishing platform set up in 2010 that was designed to make the work of up and coming writers available to a wider audience.

 In 2015 Phil became a BBC Radio London 'Listed Londoner' on the award-winning Robert Elms show.
 He talked about the city, his favourite things to do and what London means to him and his career.

 In 2016 The Big Issue magazine ran its 25th-anniversary edition featuring an original picture of John Bird and Phil Ryan in their original office in Richmond, London.
 The article featured information on Phil's pivotal role in the early days of the magazines set up.
 In the same month Phil launched a new fundraising song for the Big Issue initiative at the Proud Gallery Camden Wednesday 19 October 2016.
 The song was released in late 2017.

 In 2017 he launched a podcast of his written works in audio format on AudioBoom under his Storm Productions company name.
 In the same year, he was also featured in a book of influential Londoners 'For the Love of London' by Conrad Gamble - published by Octopus Books via Hachette (publisher).

 July 2018 saw the UK premiere of the Film Documentary 'Tin Pan Alley Tales' which Phil was Executive Producer for and also appears in.
 The Documentary garnered various industry awards.

 In 2018/19 he helped create and launch a new literary and literacy magazine 'The Chapter Catcher'.
 It was a quarterly magazine available by subscription.

 Through the Covid-19 lockdowns of 2020/21 he set up his latest publishing projects.
 He created a book trilogy ‘The Covid Diaries of Phil Ryan’, currently under consideration for release in late 2024.